gotcake/cake-json/README.md

 A highly performant, highly flexible, stream based JSON encoding and decoding library.
 Provides coder-friendly APIs for encoding and decoding arbitrary JSON data as well as out-of-the-box decoding and encoding for normal JSON data structures.

+##WHY???
+Why did I make another JSON library for Java?
+Eh, because I felt like it.
+If you have a problem with that, don't use it.

 ## Decoding
 JSONDecoder.parse, JSONDecoder.parseObject, and JSONDecoder.parseArray provide your basic out-of-the-box decoding of JSON.
 JSON data types are mapped to Java types as outlined in the table below.
 Numbers containing decimal places are decoded into either